gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 ideas, and rigorously refute theories.
 Knowledge, according to the book, is inherently infinite because each new discovery invariably unveils further areas of the unknown.
-Coupled with the seemingly infinite nature of the universe, this led David Deutsch to call the Enlightenment "the beginning of infinity."
+Coupled with the seemingly infinite nature of the universe, this led David Deutsch to call the Enlightenment _the beginning of infinity._

 Beyond philosophy, delving into human history is also profoundly "enlightening".
 It cultivates a deeper awareness of our collective achievements and fosters a